Extract intervals from "mnirs" time series data, specifying interval start and end boundaries by time value, event label, lap number, or sample index.

 A named list() of tibbles of class

-"mnirs", with metadata available via attributes().
+"mnirs", each with metadata available via attributes().

 Details